 Failure to budget

 Overspending is a major danger when using a credit card.
 Your credit card does not penalize you or stop transactions when your balance reaches zero.
-This makes it easy for you to go into debt, unless you adhere to a budget.
+This makes it easy for you to go into debt, generic for clonazepam unless you adhere to a budget.
 Thankfully, creating a budget is easy.
 Simply determine your income and expenses, then create spending goals.

 Anticipating expenses that occur on a regular basis is easy.
 You can plan and account for rent, mortgage payments, transportation and groceries.
 However, not every expense is one you expect.
 Unexpected costs that may cause you to fall into credit card debt include car repairs, home repairs or medical bills.
 If you do not have savings, major life events can drive you into the hole.